EBISPOT/diachron_OLS/README.md

 ### Useful info

 It should be mentioned that for each ontology there is a change schema that is created, where the complex changes are defined for that ontology.
-Each ontology gets one, as different ontologies use different properties to define terms.
+Each ontology gets one, as different ontologies use different predicates to define properties.

 ==================================